5T33Z0/OC-Little-Translated/03_USB_Fixes/ACPI_Mapping_USB_Ports/README.md

 If you have sleep and wake issues due to an internally connected WiFi/Bluetooth module not being detected as "internal", I suggest using [**USBToolBox**](https://github.com/USBToolBox/tool) on windows to create a USBPort kext and change the port type for the the port in question to `255`.
 This should fix the problem.

-**NOTE**: Just because a SSDT includes 26 port entries, that doesn't meant that they are all connected to physical devices on the mainboard.
+> **Note**: Just because a SSDT includes 26 port entries, that doesn't meant that they are all connected to physical devices on the mainboard.
 Look at it more as a template used by Devs.

 ### Adding a delete rule to config.plist
 In order to delete (or drop) the original table during boot and replace it with our own, we need to tell OpenCore to look for the Signature ("SSDT") and the OEM Table ID (in my case "xh_cmsd4") to drop.